-Setting timing by the "total" timing method: We DO NOT recommend using vacuum advance on the majority of our engines.
+Setting timing by the "total" timing method:

 After start-up and the initial break-in period, verify the engine's initial timing (10° to 16°) and total timing (32° to 34°).
 The timing instructions sent with the engine must be followed to prevent detonation or other issues.